TritonDataCenter/manta-thoth/README.md

     71aff9c315553b03 core  2017-11-17T23:31:14 node             -
     72f18495c7f54841 core  2017-11-18T00:21:17 node             -

+#### Special token: `otime`

+The special token `otime` can be used to match only dumps uploaded prior to that time.
+It can be combined with `mtime` to specify a range, for example, all dumps uploaded in the *previous* week could be listed with:

+    thoth ls mtime=2w otime=1w

 #### Special token: `limit`

 The special token `limit` denotes that the number of dumps specified